jstremme/DATA512-Research/a5/project_plan.md

 Blogposts have covered the work done by the city of Chicago in the GitHub repository linked above to analyze risk of foodborne illness for specific food establishments.
 This blogpost details the way in which inspectors visit high-risk establishments more often than low-risk ones, following the use of the model developed by the city: http://redlineproject.org/foodinspections.php.
 This blogpost has informed my thinking about the problem at hand.

-Though I found this dataset on healthdata.gov, some Chicago food inspection data has been made available on Kaggle with limited engagement from Kagglers: https://www.kaggle.com/chicago/chicago-food-inspections.
+Though I found this dataset on HealthData.gov, some Chicago food inspection data has been made available on Kaggle with limited engagement from Kagglers: https://www.kaggle.com/chicago/chicago-food-inspections.
 If I examine or use anything from the kernels published here, I will reference them in my final report.

 GitHub user trupti-jadhav has also analyzed this data here: https://github.com/trupti-jadhav/Food-Inspection-in-City-of-Chicago-Python/blob/master/FOOD_INSPECTION_FINAL.ipynb.
 I will reference his analysis if I examine it in detail or use anything from his report.